If you’ve landed here, you probably want to know more about the denims that our jeans are created from.

 NW1 Heritage Relaxed 18oz Indigo Selvedge Jean

-The 14oz selvedge denim from Kurabo Mills is used on a few of our jeans.
-The fabric is quite starchy, making it very stiff at first, lending to beautiful fades if unwashed.
+The 14oz selvedge denim from Kurabo Mills is used on two styles, both with a unique coral orange selvedge.
+The fabric is quite starchy, making it very stiff at first, leading to beautiful fades if left unwashed.
 The denim is woven with dye variation in the blue warp (vertical) threads, resulting in a fabric that has lines running down the length of the fabric in different shades of indigo.
 This denim is a red cast, so it has a subtle red tinge in the light.
-We had a small amount of this denim woven for us with a “Blackhorse Black” black selvedge line which is used on our E8 indigo jeans.
-The NW1 also uses the same denim, woven with a red selvedge line.
+Japanese denim tends to be woven with shorter staple cotton fibres, resulting in a “slubbier” grainier look, than in comparison to Turkish denim.
+It adds character and texture both in look and feel, that is quite clearly Japanese.
+Please note, that the image below shows a small production run of black selvedge indigo denim that is now no longer available.

-If you’d like to see how this denim fades, check out our washing guide with pics of Han’s and David’s E8 jeans.
+If you’d like to see how this denim fades, check out our washing guide with photos of Han’s and David’s E8 jeans.

 Kurabo 14oz “Blackhorse Black” Black Selvedge Denim

 This denim is essentially the same as the 14oz indigo denim that we use from Kurabo Mills, but with a black warp and black weft (horizontal) threads.
 The fabric is quite starchy, making it very stiff at first, which we hope will result in beautiful grey fades.
 This denim does not have the vertical striping that can be seen in it’s indigo sibling, resulting in a very consistent and dark black.
-Of course, this denim is also woven with a “Blackhorse Black” black selvedge line.
-We have enough meterage to make 100 pairs, so we’re hand-numbering each pair.
+This denim is woven with a “Blackhorse Black” black selvedge line.
+Now incredibly low in stock, we can only make up a couple more pairs.
+Fortunately, we have some stunning black denim from Candiani that has a similar vibe.

 Jeans with this denim: